 At present, there isn’t conclusive evidence in the population that these effects translate into patients, as very large, time consuming studies are needed.
 An epidemiological study that combined 41 studies following over 3 million people, failed to find an association between drinking tea and cancer risk5.
 However, this was an aggregation of lots of studies, looking at slightly different endpoints, and a range of cancers. instead research that takes a large group of people and randomly assigns them to tea consumption or not (randomised controlled trial), would provide more robust evidence of any association.
 However, these types of trials are expensive, and unlikely to be funded by a pharmaceutical company or a tea manufacturer.

 We also don’t yet know how drinking tea compares with supplementation, and how many cups of tea would be equivalent or have the same effect.
+Therefore, much more research is needed before we can say tea helps cancer.

 Chronic Inflammatory Diseases